Indentations, Secret Writings and Charred Documents

 Last updated:

-Three of the harder problems in Unit IX of the UGC-NET Forensic Science syllabus sit together because they all ask the same question in different forms: how do you recover writing that is no longer visible?
-Indented impressions are pressure ghosts on the page below the one written on.
+Indented impressions, secret writings, and charred documents each present the same forensic challenge in a different form: recovering writing that is not visible under normal conditions.
+Indented impressions are pressure ghosts on the sheet below the one written on.
 Secret writings are deliberately invisible at the time of writing.
-Charred documents are visible but blackened and brittle, with the ink and paper fused by heat.
+Charred documents are visible but blackened and brittle, with the ink and paper transformed by heat.
 The Questioned Documents examiner uses physics and chemistry to make all three readable again.

-NTA likes this bullet because each block has a signature instrument and a signature workflow.
+Each category has a signature instrument and a signature workflow.
 ESDA carries indentations.
 UV, IR and chemical reagents carry secret writings.
 Glycerin humidification, polyvinyl-acetate consolidation and infrared imaging at 1000 nm carry charred documents.
-Fix the instruments first, then the protocols, then the Indian institutional anchors (CFSL Chandigarh, CFSL Hyderabad, GEQD Shimla, NFSU Gandhinagar) that house the casework.
+The Indian institutional anchors for all three are CFSL Chandigarh, CFSL Hyderabad, GEQD Shimla, and NFSU Gandhinagar.

 - Indentation